-(1) In accordance with the SEC s rules, for each particular year the noted amount reflects bonuses paid with respect to performance in that year, whether or not actually paid in such year.
+In accordance with the SEC s rules, for each year, the amount disclosed reflects bonuses/non-equity incentive plan compensation earned with respect to such year, whether or not actually paid in such year.

-- (2) Awards consist of restricted stock units that are settleable in shares of common stock.
+- (3) Awards consist of restricted stock units that are settleable in shares of common stock.
 The values included in this column represent the grant date fair value of these awards computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718.
 The grant date fair value is equal to the number of shares of common stock with respect to which the restricted stock units may be settled multiplied by the closing price of the Company s common stock on the date of the grant.
-The closing prices of the Company s common stock on the 2012, 2011, and 2010 grant dates were \$8.21, \$12.27, and \$12.28, respectively. - (3) Consists of above-market earnings on deferred compensation provided pursuant to a deferred compensation agreement between the Company and Mr. Kelly.
-Mr. Kelly s deferred compensation agreement is discussed in more detail above under Compensation Discussion and Analysis and below under Nonqualified Deferred Compensation in Fiscal 2012. - (4) Includes (i) Company matching contributions to the Southwest Airlines Co.
-401(k) Plan of \$22,500; (ii) a Company contribution of \$8,673 to be made to the Company s profit sharing plan in 2013, but that was earned with respect to 2012; (iii) a Company contribution of \$46,836 to be made to Mr. Kelly s individual deferred compensation arrangement in 2013, but that was earned with respect to fiscal 2012, in accordance with the terms of his February 2011 letter agreement with the Company; (iv) free travel on Southwest Airlines; (v) home security for Mr. Kelly at the Company s request in the amount of \$47,284; and (vi) a Company-paid physical for Mr. Kelly. - (5) Ms. Romo was appointed Senior Vice President Finance & Chief Financial Officer effective September 20, 2012.
+The closing prices of the Company s common stock on the 2013, 2012, and 2011 grant dates were \$14.34, \$8.21, and \$12.27, respectively. - (4) Amounts consist of short-term incentive compensation awarded based upon performance measures and targets established pursuant to the Company s Senior Executive Short Term Incentive Plan.
+This plan and the awards earned thereunder are discussed in detail above under Compensation Discussion and Analysis. - (5) Consists of above-market earnings on deferred compensation provided pursuant to a deferred compensation agreement between the Company and Mr. Kelly.
+Mr. Kelly s deferred compensation agreement is discussed in more detail above under Compensation Discussion and Analysis and below under Nonqualified Deferred Compensation in Fiscal 2013. - (6) Includes (i) Company matching contributions to the Southwest Airlines Co.
+401(k) Plan of \$23,000; (ii) a Company contribution of \$10,500 to be made to the Company s profit sharing plan in 2014, but that was earned with respect to 2013; (iii) a Company contribution of \$92,564 to be made to Mr. Kelly s individual deferred compensation arrangement in September 2014, but that was earned with respect to fiscal 2013, in accordance with the terms of Mr. Kelly s February 2011 letter agreement with the Company; (iv) free travel on Southwest Airlines; (v) home security for Mr. Kelly at the Company s request in the amount of \$32,227; and (vi) a Company-paid physical for Mr. Kelly.